• Skip to main content

 His father “never had any rancor or bitterness” about missed opportunities as a professional athlete, Simpson said, but he had a few regrets about his Negro League teammates and opponents.

-“I know that he always used to lament the fact that (many of) these guys never made the major leagues,” Simpson said.
+“I know that he always used to lament that (many of) these guys never made the major leagues,” Simpson said.
 “He realized it was unfair, but it was something that happened.
 He took that as a part of life and went on.”

 But Chalkdaddy did want to impress upon his only child one lesson – that Negro Leaguers’ talent and persistence in the face of discrimination won over their detractors, knocking down barriers for generations of African-Americans who followed.